 Janice joined the staff of Habitat for Humanity East Bay/Silicon Valley in 2005.
 Since then she has led her team to more than quintuple home production and families served.
 Janice led two successful mergers between Habitat affiliates; the first in 2007 and the second in 2012.
 Habitat East Bay/Silicon Valley now serves three large counties – Alameda, Contra Costa, and Santa Clara – which includes 52 cities and unincorporated regions and a population of more than 4 million.

 Kathy Thibodeaux, Secretary Founder and Principal, KM Thibodeaux Consulting LLC

 Kathy Thibodeaux is the founder of KM Thibodeaux Consulting LLC, a San Francisco Bay Area-based government affairs and strategic leadership company launched in 2006.
 She has extensive experience working with local government and public policy.

 Thibodeaux consults with real estate developers, corporations, and schools on public affairs strategies in support of approval of high quality housing and commercial building in local communities.
 She also provides strategic consulting to community-based organizations, including her role as lead consultant to the team that founded SV@Home.

-Kevin Zwick, SV@Home Treasurer, Housing Trust Silicon Valley CEO
+Kevin Zwick, Treasurer CEO, Housing Trust Silicon Valley